 Let’s fix these tests inside Postman and then try again.
 You can download the updated collection here.

 I have updated my collection now.
 Running these tests inside Jenkins tells me that everything worked!

 Jenkins indicates that the build succeeded with a blue ball.
 If you are wondering why it is not green, check out this article.

 Let’s change the Jenkins build trigger as every 30 mins.
 You can do this by clicking on “Configure project” in the main project window and then scrolling down.=.
 The syntax for setting the frequency is

 H/30 * * * *

 And we are all done!
-Jenkins will now run newman every 30 mins and will tell you whether the build failed or succeeded.
-In a bigger set up, newman will be part of your build process and probably not the entire process.
-You can set up notifications and customise Jenkins as per your needs.
+Jenkins will now run Newman every 30 mins and will tell you whether the build failed or succeeded.
+In a bigger set up, Newman will be part of your build process and probably not the entire process.
+You can set up notifications and customize Jenkins as per your needs.